 I needed a way to have the products speak for themselves.
 I wanted the vocabulary to be timeless.
 Our nylon models were never trendy so there was no way our leather line was going to be.
 The more time I spent on working on the designs, the more it felt like they were the right products at the right time, again.
 It would be a new line of Mac cases for exactly when we and the world would be ready for them.

-The New Look For the New Mac Case Line
+The Look For New Mac Case Leather Line

 JKD - What did you ultimately come up with?